NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 If the 3rd party service goes down will my content somehow still be magically served by some cache somewhere until the service comes back online?
 Or is there just going to be no content served at all?

 "But you're fetching from GitHub, right?
 So you're still reliant on data from them" Fair point, yes I am.
-However, I am both more likely to trust GitHub's uptime & platform resiliance than a CMS service, and it's easier to add in a fail safe so if GitHub does go down we can still serve content without them (More on this later).
+However, I am both more likely to trust GitHub's uptime & platform resilience than a CMS service, and it's easier to add in a fail safe so if GitHub does go down we can still serve content without them (More on this later).

 #### Price